hugo-baraer/hugo_converter/README.md

 * Works with any 21cmFAST inputs (different inputs available [here](https://21cmfast.readthedocs.io/en/latest/_modules/py21cmfast/inputs.html) )
 * Option to use your own density and/or redshfit of reionization fields to compute the parameters values.
 * Contains all the necessary analysis functions including plotting and the computation of several obsevables)
-* Can also be used to analyse several observables (power spectrums, ionization histories, brightness temperatures, TAU parameters, )
+* Can analyse several observables (power spectrums, ionization histories, brightness temperatures, TAU parameters, etc.)
 * Possibility to run parameter space studies (vary simultaneaously inputs and see it's effect on parameters or observables)

 ## Installation